tirthajyoti-ghosh/apple-home-page-clone/README.md

 > Project built using basic HTML and CSS.

 This static page contains:
-- Navbar built with CSS linear gradient and CSS Sprite
+- Navbar built with CSS linear-gradient and CSS Sprite
-- Main hero section with backgroubd image
+- Main hero section with background image
 - Promo section
 - Footer